SHI-Labs/Agriculture-Vision/README.md

 ### Submission

+**Update:**

+* The 1st Agriculture-Vision Prize Challenge has ended on April 20, 2020 (10:00 AM PDT).
+The final results as of the end date of the challenge can be found in these links ([png](https://github.com/SHI-Labs/Agriculture-Vision/raw/master/codalab_challenge_results.png), [csv](https://raw.githubusercontent.com/SHI-Labs/Agriculture-Vision/master/codalab_challenge_results.csv)).
+* The Codalab evaluation server will remain open to encourage further research in Agriculture-Vision.
+No registration is required.

 #### Registration
 We are now hosting our evaluation/competition on **Codalab**.
-The competition page can be found here.
+The competition page can be found [here](https://competitions.codalab.org/competitions/23732?secret_key=dba10d3a-a676-4c44-9acf-b45dc92c5fcf).
 Each participating team is required to register for the challenge.
 To register your team, fill out the registration form here, then register on the competition page.

 *Make sure your Codalab account email matches one of the member emails in the registration form.
 Each team can only register once.